imba-tjd/mingw64ccompiler/Readme.md

 * `_distutils_hack\__init__.py:30: UserWarning: Setuptools is replacing distutils` when using pip CLI
 * `unknown conversion type character 'z' in format` when using `from cpython cimport array`
+* `npy_common.h warning: '_fseeki64'/'_ftelli64' redeclared`：https://github.com/numpy/numpy/issues/18541
 * I have never used Anaconda and know nothing about it

 ## Known to fail

 * psutil: https://github.com/giampaolo/psutil/issues/330
-* lxml: `Could not find function xmlCheckVersion in library libxml2.
-Is libxml2 installed?`
+* lxml: Could not find function xmlCheckVersion in library libxml2.
+Is libxml2 installed?
 * llvmlite: requires cmake
 * numpy: still says VC++14 is required.
-Besides it may need openblas setup.
+Besides it may need openblas
+* scipy: BLAS & LAPACK libraries need to be installed

 ## Reference